Free clothes, back to school supplies and furniture Boston and Suffolk County.

 Action for Boston Community Development, Inc. (ABCD)

 This is a non-profit community action agency with locations across Suffolk County and Boston.
-They provide adult and children's clothing, case management, and a variety of other assistance programs.
+They provide adult and children's clothing, case management, and a variety of other assistance programs, even including stuff like furniture, laptops, or items for students in school.
 This can include heating bill and rent assistance, baby formula, applications for public assistance and much more.

 Some other services can include GED instruction, free English as a second language classes, tutoring services, and early intervention for children. they also help kindergarten through high school students by given them free school supplies for the year.
 Job development and placement assistance is offered at some centers, as well as work clothing such as suits or dresses.